19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) stocks and shares held by a bank or qualifying finance company and issued by any company in which 5% or more of the total number of its issued shares are beneficially owned, directly or indirectly, by the bank or qualifying finance company at any time during the basis period for the relevant year of assessment;

-(b) any right or option in respect of any debentures, stocks, shares, bonds or notes referred to in paragraph (a); or
+(b) any right or option in respect of any debentures, stocks, shares, bonds or notes referred to in paragraph (a);

-(c) units in any unit trust within the meaning of section 10B.

 [Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(c) units in any unit trust within the meaning of section 10B;

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 [28/96; 34/2005]

+(d) units in a registered business trust within the meaning of section 36B;

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(e) any right or option in respect of any unit in a registered business trust within the meaning of section 36B; or

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

+(f) units in a real estate investment trust within the meaning of section 43(10).

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 ### Further deduction for expenditure on research and development of new financial activities